Aqa Najafi Quchani: Education

 The father of Aqa Najafi Quchani was very interested in educating his children.
 He sent Aqa Najafi Quchani to teach in local school of Khosraviyeh village at an early age, so Aqa Najafi Quchani had learned the whole book of Quran before the age of seven.
 In a short period of time, he completed the usual Persian and Arabic lessons and the preparations of that time in the village house school. he also learned courses such as literature, geometry and arithmetic there.
 At the age of 13, his father sent him to Quchan for further education.

 After studying in Quchan for three years, he went to Mashhad where he studied Islamic seminary sciences and literature.
 In 1895 at the age of 19 he went to Isfahan and there he studied philosophy under Akhund Mullah Mohammad Kashani and Islamic jurisprudence under Abdolkarim Gazi and wisdom under Jahangir Khan Ghashghaei.

 In 1900, at the age of 23, he went to Najaf and there he began to studying specialized levels of Islamic seminary sciences, first under Muhammad Kadhim Khorasani.
 Fethullah Qa'ravi Isfahani and Mohammad Bagher Estahbanati were also among his teachers.
 Finally he completed specialized levels of Islamic seminary sciences and reached the level of ijtihad (the ability of deduce the laws in Islamic jurisprudence) at the age of 30.

 Spouse and children

 Aqa Najafi Quchani married twice.
-First on the 23th October 1907, he married a girl belonging to an Iranian family living in Karbala named Sakineh Beigum, and from her he had four daughters and a son in Iraq.
+First on 23 October 1907, he married a girl belonging to an Iranian family living in Karbala named Sakineh Beigum, and from her he had four daughters and a son in Iraq.
 Aqa Najafi Quchani's two daughters and a son died in Iraq and were buried in Wadi-us-Salaam cemetery, bringing with him two other twin girls to Iran.
 In 1939, two years after the death of his first wife, he remarried and had two sons, Ali and Mahdi, from his second wife, Fatemeh Beigum.